Social Security Disability – The Truth Behind Media And Political Mischaracterization

 August 27, 2014

-This column was written by Barbara Silverston, Executive Director of the National Organization of Social Security Claimant’s Representatives.
-It is presented here to provide factual information regarding ongoing assaults on the Social Security Disability System.
+This column was written by Barbara Silverston, Executive Director of the National Organization of Social Security Claimant’s Representatives and can be read on The Hill’s website.
+A brief excerpt is included below:

 SOCIAL SECURITY DISABILITY INSURANCE: THE TRUTH BEHIND MEDIA AND POLITICAL MISCHARACTERIZATIONS